 The 31 ships that Viking have cater for between 150-250 passengers so they are reasonably big without losing the personal touch that some bigger cruise ships can fall victim too.

 The ships come fully equipped with many dining and leisure facilities so even on the days when you just have the natural beauty of your cruise route to admire there are things to do onboard if that is what you want.

 Perhaps one of the main reasons for the immense popularity that the cruises from Viking have is in their diversity.
 You can have a short European cruise that can only last a few days or you can go all out and sail for weeks on end in Indo-China and beyond.

-Viking itself is always looking to expand its market and further establish its dominance (indeed, it was the first cruise liner to use a hybrid diesel-electric engine which saves around 20% on conventional fuel) and with new cruise lines being mooted frequently as well as the excellent testimonials and service reviews, there is little reason to see why Viking won’t be the main cruise liner and cruise provider company in the years to come.
+Viking itself is always looking to expand its market and further establish its dominance (it was the first cruise line to use a hybrid diesel-electric engine which saves around 20% on conventional fuel) and with new cruise lines being mooted frequently as well as the excellent testimonials and service reviews, there is little reason to see why Viking won’t be the main cruise liner and cruise provider company in the years to come.